Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Discussion

 \subsubsection{\textbf{Decoding CopyDraw scores from neural signals}}

 Regarding the identification of neural markers for the CopyDraw score, we observed a good success rate of the proposed pipeline, with significant decoding in 28 out of 35 sessions (80\,\%, Figure~\ref{fig:neural_overview} A).
-The average neural decoding correlation of 0.37, is on the same level as the results reported on the sub-set of sessions by \Castano et al.~\cite{Castano2020}, which required a pipeline with optimized narrow band filters with fine-tuning for each session.
+The average neural decoding correlation of 0.37 is on the same level as the results reported on the subset of sessions by \Castano et al.~\cite{Castano2020}, which required a pipeline with optimized narrow-band filters with fine-tuning for each session.

 For 23 of these 28 sessions, the features of the pipelines could also be used for a significant decoding of the DBS condition (Figure~\ref{fig:neural_overview} C), hence the corresponding markers, i.e., the predicted CopyDraw scores, are controllable by DBS.